JonasBK/meta/me.md

 ## Bio

-My name is Jonas, and I am working as Product Architect at SpecterOps.
+My name is Jonas, and I am working as a Product Architect at SpecterOps.
 I enjoy writing ugly code to solve real and imaginary technical problems in the offensive and defensive security space.
 In my daily tasks, I investigate attack vectors to determine how they can be implemented in [BloodHound](https://github.com/SpecterOps/BloodHound).

 ## Jobs, education, certifications